 By Khushi Pamnani, Research Associate, Human Rights and Social Justice Policies

 The UN defines manual scavenging as the practice of manually cleaning, carrying, disposing or handling in any manner, human excreta from dry latrines and sewers.
 Upon collection of the excreta in containers like thin boards, baskets, and buckets, manual scavengers are then responsible to carry them on their heads to locations that are several kilometers away from the latrines.
 The demand for manual scavenging still persists due to a lack of functional and sanitary sewage systems.

-The Symposium aims to reflect on the environmental policies and analyze their impact concerning the contemporary urban growth landscape of our country.
-The discussions and presentations will focus on the need to better the present legislative framework and to fill the prevalent policy gaps. (more…)
+We organized a one-day public policy Symposium on Urbanisation and Environmental Policies for students and young professionals in New Delhi.
+It was aimed at reflecting on environmental policies and analyzing their impact on the contemporary urban growth landscape of our country.
+The discussions and presentations were focused on the need to improve the present legal and policy frameworks and to fill the prevalent gaps therein. (more…)

 India’s Performance on the UN Human Development Index: Walking on the Path of Socio-Economic Progress